VT-Data-Science-For-The-Public-Good/Materials/Shiny Template/ShinyApp/ReadMe.md

 Notes: You can comment out unnecessary tabs

 The app_templates.R is the simplified version if you are new to R Shiny.
-This template is modified from 2022 VT DSPG LandUse project. **The app.R if the original R file.**
+This template is modified from 2022 VT DSPG LandUse project. **The app.R is the original R file.
+Please delete this file when you try to deploy the App.**

 # File Structure
 - **\*.R** is the script for your Shiny App